Joomla User Groups

 - Coworking spaces

 Some JUG groups have found that meetup.com is a good way to attract new members from outside the Joomla Community since they do well with search engines.
-The main disadvantage of meetup.com is that it is a paid service and is not free, however it does handle meeting announcements, RSVPs etc very well.
-You can also work on developing your own Group website, and you can list events if you are a registered Joomla User Group you can list them on events.joomla.org.
-Other sites you might want to use include Lanyrd and Plancast.
+The main disadvantage of meetup.com is that it is not free, however it does handle meeting announcements, RSVPs etc. well.
+You can also work on developing your own Group website, and you can list events if you are a registered Joomla User Group you can list them on Upcoming Joomla!
+Events Worldwide.

 Running a Joomla!
 User Group